golang-auth/go-gssapi-c/README.md

 # Go-GSSAPI C bindings provider

-The go-gssapi-c package is a provider that implements the (Go GSSAPI)[golang-auth/go-gssapi/v3] interfaces for access to a C library implementing RFC 2744.
+The go-gssapi-c package is a provider that implements the [Go GSSAPI](https://github.com/golang-auth/go-gssapi/v3) interfaces for access to a C library implementing RFC 2744.
 The provider has been tested with the following OS/GSSAPI library combinations:
  * Linux
     * MIT Kerberos